-I was surprised the first time I heard the expression, “True emotions last for about 7 seconds, everything else is holding on.”
-From this perspective, I was holding onto a lot…even at the age of 19.
-Oh, help.
+“True emotions last for about 7 seconds, everything else is holding on.”
+I was surprised the first time I heard this statement.
+From this perspective, I was holding onto a lot…even at the age of 19–bugger.

 Salt, a vital mineral to life, has been a part of our food and lives since time immemorial.